amosgavin/cucumber-java/README.md

 # cucumber-java

 Cucumber, Java 8, Spring-boot, Gradle, TestNg, JUnit

-Runs tests using ./gradlew cucumberTest or run via cucumber feature in the IDE
+Run example test using `./gradlew cucumberTest` in terminal or run via cucumber feature in the IDE